aelkouhen/aelkouhen.github.io/_posts/data-mainframe/mainframe-to-distributed-sql-part-3.md

 As we explained earlier, all CockroachDB nodes have perfectly symmetrical access to data (Multi-Active).
 This means your load balancer can connect your client to any node in the cluster and access any data while still guaranteeing strong consistency.

 The gateway node first [parses](https://www.cockroachlabs.com/docs/v24.1/architecture/sql-layer#sql-parser-planner-executor) the client's SQL statement to ensure it's valid according to the CockroachDB dialect of SQL, and uses that information to [generate a logical SQL plan](https://www.cockroachlabs.com/docs/v24.1/architecture/sql-layer#logical-planning).
-Given that CockroachDB is a distributed database, though, it's also important to take a cluster's topology into account, so the logical plan is then converted into a physical plan—this means sometimes pushing operations onto the physical machines that contain the data.
+Given that CockroachDB is a distributed database, though, it's also important to take a cluster's topology into account, so the logical plan is then converted into a physical plan.
+This sometimes means pushing operations onto the physical machines that contain the data.

 While CockroachDB presents a SQL interface to clients, the actual database is built on top of a [key-value store](https://www.cockroachlabs.com/docs/stable/architecture/overview.html#overview).
 To mediate this, the physical plan generated at the end of SQL parsing is passed to the SQL executor, which executes the plan by performing key-value operations through _TxnCoordSender_.
 For example, the SQL executor converts _INSERT_ statements into _Put()_ operations.

 The gateway node receives _BatchRequests_ from the _TxnCoordSender_.
-It dismantles the initial _BatchRequest_ by taking each operation and finding which physical machine should receive the request for the range — known as the range's leaseholder.
+It dismantles the initial _BatchRequest_ by taking each operation and finding which physical machine should receive the request for the range, known as the range's leaseholder.
 The address of the range's current leaseholder is readily available in both local caches, as well as in the [cluster's meta ranges](https://www.cockroachlabs.com/docs/v24.1/architecture/distribution-layer#meta-range-kv-structure).

 All write operations also propagate the leaseholder's address back to the _TxnCoordSender_, so it can track and clean up write operations as necessary.